-Applicants must meet all admission requirements for Kettering College.
-Note: Updates to this section appear in an addendum.
-Visit website.

-- Admission occurs one time a year in the fall semester. - All applicants must submit official transcripts showing completion of a bachelor's degree from a regionally accredited college or university. - To be considered for admission prior to completion of all prerequisite courses, college transcripts must reflect completion of at least one prerequisite science course that meets admission criteria.
+- Applicants must meet all admission requirements for Kettering College. - Admission occurs one time a year in the fall semester. - All applicants must submit official transcripts showing completion of a minimum of a bachelor's degree from a regionally accredited college or university. - To be considered for admission prior to completion of all prerequisite courses, college transcripts must reflect completion of at least one prerequisite science course that meets admission criteria. - Deadlines: Application materials, including transcripts and student personal statement, are due by the deadlines outlined below.